rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

 Note: There may be additional configuration steps for the previously installed dotenv package.
-Since the installation instructions may vary with different dotenv versions, check their GitHub website after you have installed it to find th ebest configurations.
+Since the installation instructions may vary with different dotenv versions, check their GitHub website after you have installed it to find the best configurations.

 When you start your application with `npm start` without query or mutation and just Apollo Client, you might see the following error: *"Error: fetch is not found globally and no fetcher passed, to fix pass a fetch for your environment ..."*.
 The error occurs because the {{% a_blank "native fetch API" "https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" %}}, which is used to make requests to remote APIs on a promise basis, is only available in the browser.
-You can't access to it in a Node.js application that runs only in the command line.
+You can't access it in a Node.js application that runs only in the command line.
 However, the Apollo Client uses the fetch API to perform queries and mutations, usually from a browser environment and not Node.js environment.
 As you may remember, a query or mutation can be performed with a simple HTTP request, so the Apollo Client uses the native fetch API from a browser to perform these requests.
 The solution is to use a node package to make fetch available in a Node.js environment.
 Fortunately, there are packages to address this issue, which can be installed via the command line:

 {{< highlight javascript >}}
 npm install cross-fetch --save